 For months I have been emotionally spinning out of control trying to rectify the future I had envisioned for my daughter with a future I can’t even imagine now.
 And now I am learning about an offshoot of a mental health issue I have to get under control if I am ever going to be the mom she needs me to be in this journey we are on together.

 This was more than just me being an exhausted overwhelmed special needs mom.
 Autism exhaustion goes deeper than that.

-Autism exhaustion encompasses a mental, emotional, spiritual and physical kind of tired that I never understood before.
-This is the kind of tired that comes from asking questions that have no answers.
+Autism exhaustion encompasses a mental, emotional, spiritual, and physical kind of tiredness that I never understood before.
+This is the kind of tiredness that comes from asking questions that have no answers.

 - How can I help my Autistic child with stress?

 - Will my autistic son have a normal life?